Ayurvedic Treatment for Rheumatoid Arthritis

 Causes of Rheumatoid Arthritis

-The exact cause of rheumatoid arthritis is unknown and malfunction of the immune system is considered a major cause.
+The exact cause of rheumatoid arthritis is unknown and malfunction of the immune system is considered a major cause (autoimmune disease).
 Other causes such as hereditary, environmental causes, habits like smoking, and alcohol usage can cause this condition.
 Increasing age and particularly females are more prone to rheumatoid arthritis.
 If you are obese, you have still more chances of getting this variety of arthritis.

 Symptoms of Rheumatoid Arthritis